front-commerce/developers.front-commerce.com/source/docs/magento1/search-engine.md

 ### Front-Commerce configuration

-First, you need to make sure the Elasticsearch search client is installed:
+First, you need to make sure the Elasticsearch search client is installed with a version that matches your ElasticSearch server:

 ```
-npm i @elastic/elasticsearch
+npm i @elastic/elasticsearch@6
 ```

 On Front-Commerce side, you need to enable the Elasticsearch datasource by